ofadipe/Responsive-Design-Project-Production/README.md

 ## Step to Build/Compile Website Assesets
 I will be using Joe Appleton's `Vue`, `Webpack` and  repo which will compile the `SASS`.
 Everything will be compiled in the `bundle.js`file.
+I used `npm run watch`  to watch the webpack.

 I converted CSS to SCSS syntax using the website [Here](http://sebastianpontow.de/css2compass/).

 Once I converted the CSS into SCSS, I put everything in their respective folders and files within the SASS folder. e.g. All the colours in the sass/base/color.scss
-'npm run watch' is what I use in the terminal to run

 ## Coding Standards

 ### HTML Coding Standard